-Independent study courses will be available only for degree-seeking seniors who are unable to get a needed course at the regularly scheduled hour.
+Independent study courses will be available only for degree-seeking seniors facing imminent graduation who are unable to get a needed course at the regularly scheduled time.

-Students must complete a special request form and obtain permission from the academic dean in order to register for the course.
+Students must complete a Special Request Form and obtain permission from the Academic Dean in order to register for the course.
 The professor is not authorized to grant final approval for an independent study course.
-The request should be made as soon as possible, but must be submitted to the academic dean no later than the last day to enter a course or change enrollment status.
+The request should be made as soon as possible, but must be submitted to the Academic Dean no later than the last day to enter a course or change enrollment status.